-YOUR NAME: Social Security Number YOUR ADDRESS Where you live?
-Do you live in Public Housir Are you serving a sentence? ıg?
-City/State/Zip Code HOME PHONE ( )( CELL PH ONE () WORK PHONE ( ) PERSONAL INFO ORMATION Number of children of or others you are legally respon nsible for: Where do you work?
-How much do you ma ake monthly before taxes and a anything e lse is taken out of your pay check : \$ Other monthly Income (Wife/Husband, Partner, Co-habi tant, other) How much are all of s ortgage, u ilities, credit cards, loans, car pay ment) I and/or my family an n currently receiving the follow wing: AFDC \$ Unemployme ent \$ Worker's Comp Medicaid \$ Food Stamps \$ SSI \$ Medicaid \$ Other Public Assistan ice Type . Ф I, , am saying that I cannot by is seeking for me to serve time afford to hire an attorney.
-If a crime is charged against me and the C ity Attorn ey is seeking for me to serve time in jail and I cannot attorney.
-If a crime is charged against me and the City Attorney is seeking for me to serve time in jail and I cann afford to hire an attorney, the court may appoint an attorney only under certain circumstances.
+YOUR NAME: Social Security Number

+YOUR ADDRESS: Do you live in Public Housin ıg?

+Where you live?
+Are you serving a sentence?

+City/State/Zip C ode

+HOME PHONE () CELL PHONE ()

+WORK PHONE (

+PERSONAL INFO ORMATION

+Number of children o r others you are legally responsib ole for:

+Where do you work?

+How much do you ma ake monthly bef ore taxes and any thing els se is taken out of your pay check : \$

+Other monthly Income (Wife/Husband, P artner, Co-habitant t, other):

+\$ lities, credit cards, loans, car pay ment)

+I and/or my family an • Warkarla Comn C

+Food Stamps \$Other Public Assistan се Туре SSI \$ Worker's Comp Medicaid \$ \$ \$

+afford to hire an

+attorney.
+If a crime is afford to hire an attorn charged against ney, the court m me and the City ay appoint an atte Attorney on , am saying that I cannot v is seeking for me to serve time ly under certain circumstances. in jail and I cannot

-I have given the above information to see if an attorney can be appointed by the court to represent me in court.
-I understand that this information may be used to see if I can pay for an attorney to represent me in court.
-I am giving my permission to contact any credit bureau, review my credit report from any credit bureau, investigative agency or any other source.
-I authorize the Las Vegas Municipal Court to verify any statements made and information provided and obtain any other information needed.
-I declare under penalty of perjury that the information that has been given is true and correct.
-I understand that I might have to pay back all or a part of the attorney fees if it is found that I can pay.
+I understand that this giving my permission information man to contact any y be used to see credit bureau, re if I can view my pay for an attorney to represent credit report from any credit bu nicipal Court to verify any sta me in court.
+I am ireau, investigative

+information provided that the information t part of the attorney fe that has been gi iven is true and on neede correct. ed.
+I declare under pena I understand that I might have to lty of perjury o pay back all or a

+Date

 SIGN YOUR NAME

-Page 4 of 5 LVMC Administrative Plan Dated 4/23/08 03/22/2013
+Page 4 of 5 LVMC Administrative Plan Dated 4/23/98 03/22/2013 2008 HHS Poverty Guidelines Exhibit B